Market Analysts see Freeport-McMoRan Inc. [FCX] gaining to $50. Time to buy?

 Sponsored

+Freeport-McMoRan Inc. stock has also gained 7.32% of its value over the past 7 days.
+However, FCX stock has declined by -4.13% in the 3 months of the year.
+Over the past six months meanwhile, it has gained 50.57% and gained 13.98% year-on date.

-Compared to the average trading volume of 13.01M shares, FCX reached a trading volume of 8094231 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for FCX stock reached $61.45 billion, with 1.43 billion shares outstanding and 1.42 billion shares in the current float.
+Compared to the average trading volume of 12.65M shares, FCX reached a trading volume of 11631812 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for FCX shares is $45.83 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on FCX stock is a recommendation set at 2.40.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.